grafana/loki/docs/sources/release-notes/next.md

 ## Upgrade Considerations

-We have removed a few already deprecated configs.
-For a full list, please read the upgrade guide before upgrading Loki.
+We have removed a few configurations that had previously been deprecated.
+For a full list, read the [upgrade guide]({{< relref "../setup/upgrade" >}})  before upgrading Loki.